olcf/SC19_HandsOn_with_Summit/challenges/02_Basic_Workflow/README.md

 > NOTE: The `$` in the command above represents the "command prompt" for the bash shell and is not part of the command that needs to be executed.

-In addition to the default packages, you will need the CUDA Toolkit since the example program is a CUDA program that will run on the GPUs.
-To load the CUDA Toolkit, issue the command
+For this example program, we will use the PGI compiler.
+To load the compiler, issue the command:

 ```
-$ module load cuda
+$ module load pgi
 ```

 <h2>Step 2: Compile the Code</h2>

 Now that you've set up your programming environment for the code used in this challenge, you can go ahead and compile the code.
-First, move into the `vector_addition_cuda` directory within the `challenges/02_Basic_Workflow/` directory
+First, move into the `vector_addition/` directory within the `challenges/02_Basic_Workflow/` directory

 ```
-$ cd vector_addition_cuda
+$ cd vector_addition
 ```

 To compile the code, you'll use the provided `Makefile`, which is a file containing the set of commands to automate the compilation process.
-To use the `Makefile`, issue the following command within the `vector_addition_cuda/` directory
+To use the `Makefile`, issue the following command within the `vector_addition/` directory

 ```
 $ make